 Regardless of whether it is installed in new construction or retrofit to an existing home, pneumatic elevators cost between $35,000 – $50,000.

-Traction or MRL Elevators
+Traction or MRL (machine room-less) elevators

 A MRL elevator works by sliding up and down a track with a counterweight.
 This type of elevator is an excellent choice for existing homes as they do not require machine rooms or pits extending into the ground.
 However, traction units will still need additional space over the top of the elevator to house components necessary to raise and lower the car.